Counting Time YAH’s Way: Understanding the Biblical Calendar

 When it comes to keeping The Most High’s Biblical calendar, there are many opinions out there these days.
 Some start the year with a dark moon, some on the equinox, some follow fixed date calendars, some just follow the ways of their teachers & assemblies because they don’t understand it for themselves.
 Before we go any further, I’ll share my quick opinion—no matter where you stand, I’m glad to see the growing number of people who are trying to return to our Father’s calendar.
 Even if we miss the exact timing, it’s far better to seek and try to get on YAH’s time than to ignore it and live by the calendars of Rome, Babylon, Egypt, or the USA.

 Alright, now, let’s get into this huge topic and I assure you, we won’t take up too much time🙃…But a couple of things might help you get closer to being right on time.
+First we will remember our foundation, which comes the beginning.
+Let us always remember, and never lean on our own understanding, especially if it ignores Biblical foundation found in Genesis:

 The Foundation: 7 Day Cycle That Never Changes